capraconsulting/caprakurs-roll-your-own-k8s/README.md

 ### Installing Kubernetes on the nodes

-For each of the provisioned EC2 instances, use the `ssh_to_machine.sh` script to `ssh` into mthe machine and perform the following steps:
+For each of the provisioned EC2 instances, use the `ssh_to_machine.sh` script to `ssh` into the machine and perform the following steps:

 > NOTE: START of configuration required on ALL NODES